The Classification of Triangular Semisimple and Cosemisimple Hopf Algebras Over an Algebraically Closed Field: The Classification in Positive Characteristic

 \section{The Classification in Positive Characteristic}

 In this section we assume that $k$ is of positive characteristic $p$, and prove an analogue of Theorem \ref{clas} by using this theorem itself and the lifting techniques from [EG4].

 Let $F$ be the assignment from Section 4.
-We now have the following. \begin{Theorem} The assignment $F$ is a bijection between isomorphism classes of quadruples $(G,H,V,u)$ where $G$ is a finite group of order prime to $p$, $H$ is a subgroup of $G$, $V$ is an irreducible projective representation of $H$ over $k$ satisfying $dimV=|H|^{1/2},$ and $u\in G$ is a central element of order $\le 2,$ and isomorphism classes of triangular semisimple and cosemisimple Hopf algebras over $k.$ \end{Theorem} \proof As in the proof of Theorem \ref{clas} we need to construct the assignment $F'.$
+We now have the following. \begin{Theorem} \footnote{The proof is incomplete but a complete proof is given in \cite[Remark 4.4]{e}.} The assignment $F$ is a bijection between isomorphism classes of quadruples $(G,H,V,u)$ where $G$ is a finite group of order prime to $p$, $H$ is a subgroup of $G$, $V$ is an irreducible projective representation of $H$ over $k$ satisfying $dimV=|H|^{1/2},$ and $u\in G$ is a central element of order $\le 2,$ and isomorphism classes of triangular semisimple and cosemisimple Hopf algebras over $k.$ \end{Theorem} \proof As in the proof of Theorem \ref{clas} we need to construct the assignment $F'.$

 We recall some notation from [EG4].
 Let ${\cal O}=W(k)$ be the ring of Witt vectors of $k,$ and $K$ the field of fractions of ${\cal O}$ (it is of characteristic $0$).
-Let $\bar K$ be the algebraic closure of $K$.
+Let $\bar K$ be the algebraic closure of $K.$